23 May The Highest Arts

 In the U.S., Mother’s Day is celebrated each year on the 2nd Sunday of May.
 It is a day of sweetness for most mothers yet can tear at the heart strings of women who have had less than ideal experiences or haven’t had the chance to be a mother themselves.
 No matter your circumstances, United Families International would like to wish all women everywhere “Happy Mother’s Day” and take this chance to reaffirm the crucial role of mothers, not only to their families, but to society as a whole.
 Carol Soelberg shares a personal story which reminds us that dedicated mothering is an art.

-We invite you to watch this beautiful video about motherhood created by my son, Ben Houghton, who is a student at Utah State University and attended the Commission on Status of Women at the United Nations in March.
+We invite you to watch this beautiful video about motherhood created by Ben, who is a student at Utah State University and attended the Commission on Status of Women at the United Nations in March.

 The Highest of Arts